MantisVision/webUtils/docs/buffer.md

 # RYSKBuffer
 This package buffers encoded data and tries to match it with the current frame of the video.
-Data should be submitted continuesly and preferably in sync (or ahead) of video frames, otherwise some parts of the video are skipped (in case of the "live" video streaming) or the video is paused till the proper data isn't delivered (in case of the pre-recorded video).
+Data should be submitted ontinuously and preferably in sync (or ahead) of video frames, otherwise some parts of the video are skipped (in case of the "live" video streaming) or the video is paused till the proper data isn't delivered (in case of the pre-recorded video).